cmhollins2022/Fundamentals/Intro-into-Programming.md

 ## What are Variables?
 A **variable** is something that can both store information, and later be refrenced and manipulated.
+* Each variable has a _type_, a _name_, and a peace of information stored within it. ("Name", simply being a name for the variable.)

 ## How do we Manipulate Variables?
 ## What are Conditional Statements?